Rotbot9k/Neon-Bootstrap-Template/README.md

 Created with Bootstrap4 alpha.
 So it's alpha version of this templte,cause for me grid system is not working correctly. jQuery.smooth-scroll.js and color-animate.js are not created by me,they are ready jQuery tools.
-Photos and graphic are used only for present style of template.
+Photos and graphic are used only for present style of template, and non-commercial use.